GoogleCloudPlatform/endpoints-codelab-android/codelab.md

 appcfg {
   oauth2 = true
 }
 ```

 Now open a terminal window and set the directory to the root of the project (select the top node and **Edit > Copy Path**).

 ![image alt text](images/image_35.png)

-On the command line type the following command to (build if necessary and) deploy the endpoints application to Google App Engine :
+On the command line type the following command to (build if necessary and) deploy the endpoints application to Google App Engine:

 ```
 $ ./gradlew todoTxtBackend:appengineUpdate